Developer Guide

 - An enumeration

-.
+UiViewto contain the followingCONTACT_PAGE,GROUP_PAGE,EXPENSE_PAGE,TRANSACTION_SUMMARY,PAYMENT_PAGE.
 Each enum represents a different view. -

-was given 6 more boolean fields, each representing a different view as well. -
+CommandResultwas given 6 more boolean fields, each representing a different view as well. -

-checks for the 6 boolean fields inCommandResult
+MainWindowchecks for the 6 boolean fields inCommandResultand passesUiViewtoViewPanelfor toggling the view.

-The following activity diagram shows how the MainWindow
+The following activity diagram shows how the MainWindow checks and sends the UiView to ViewPanel.

 Click here to return to table of contents